Datamuseum-DK/AutoArchaeologist/docs/source/programmers-guide/octetview.rst

 they each define a field in the structure, by specifying which class to instantiate for that field.

-These classes should be subclassed from ``ov.Octets`` which ``ov.Struct`` also is, so yes:  Fields can be structs too.

-OctetView comes with a lot of handy subclasses already, such as ``ov.Le16`` which is a little-endian 16 bit number.

-``ov.Array`` is a factory which will return a class which implements an array of 9 little-endian 32 bit numbers.

 If we run the snippet above we get an interpretation which looks like this: